fadevalley/TilableNoiseGen/README.md

 1. Open the `Image Editor` in Blender.
 2. Navigate to the `Noise Tools` panel in the sidebar (press `N` to open the sidebar if it's not visible).
+3. Select the noise type from the dropdown menu:
+   - **Perlin**: Generate Perlin noise textures
+   - **Voronoi**: Generate cell-based Voronoi noise textures
-3. Configure the noise settings:
+4. Configure the noise settings based on the selected type:

+#### Perlin Noise Settings:
    - **Image Name**: Name of the generated image.
    - **Overwrite Existing**: Replace an existing image with the same name.
    - **Width/Height**: Dimensions of the generated texture.